New Hampshire RN Licensing Guide

 Overview

 The New Hampshire Board of Nursing (NHBON) strives to protect the health and public safety of the citizens of New Hampshire by protecting them from unauthorized or unqualified individuals practicing nursing.
 The NHBON promotes efficient professional healthcare licensing through a detailed nurse licensure process.
-Nearly 26,000 registered nurses held a New Hampshire nursing license in May 2022.
+Over 27,200 registered nurses held a New Hampshire nursing license in July 2024.

 About